A Sicily or Sardinia Tour?

 Monreale, Noto, Barbagia: Contrasting Highlights in Sicily and Sardinia

-Sicily and Sardinia small group tours feature contrasting highlights ranging from artistic masterpieces to interactions with locals.
-Whilst we always travel from urban centers to the countryside, in Sardinia the outdoors is a predominant element.
+Sicily and Sardinia tours offer a range of contrasting highlights, from artistic masterpieces to authentic interactions with locals.
+Whilst small group tours share the common practice of traveling from urban centers to the countryside, in Sardinia, the outdoors is a predominant element.

-On the contrary, Sicily boasts many examples of Arab, Byzantine and Baroque art and architecture as a consequence of the tumultuous history throughout the Middle Ages up to Italy’s Unification.
+In Sicily, many examples of Arab, Byzantine, and Baroque art and architecture can be admired in cities and towns, as a consequence of the tumultuous history throughout the Middle Ages up to Italy’s Unification.

-Sardinia was left isolated until the 11th century when Pisan and Genoan troops ended the Arab domination.
-After falling under Catalonian rule in the 1400s, the island eventually joined the unification of Italy in 1861 although Catalan is one of the strongest influences still evident in the food, the dialect, and other aspects of the culture.
+Sardinia was left isolated until the 11th century, when Pisan and Genoan troops ended the Arab domination.
+After falling under Catalan rule in the 1400s, the island eventually joined the unification of Italy in 1861, although Catalan is one of the strongest influences still evident in the food, the dialect, and other aspects of the culture.

 Contrasting Highlights in Sicily and Sardinia Small Group Tours